sullof/O/README.md

 	    .escape()
 	    .end();

-As you can see, it is more concise and the flux of the concatenation of the operation is definitely clear.
+As you can see, it is more concise and the flow of the concatenation of the operation is definitely clear.

 ## The core definition